Murder of Shaariibuugiin Altantuyaa

-Shaariibuugiin Altantuyaa (Mongolian: Шаарийбуугийн Алтантуяа; sometimes also Altantuya Shaariibuu; 6 May 1978 – 18 October 2006), a Mongolian national, was a murder victim who was either murdered by PETN and RDX explosives or was somehow killed first and her remains destroyed with explosives on 18 October 2006 in a deserted area in Shah Alam, Malaysia.
+Shaariibuugiin Altantuya (Mongolian: Шаарийбуугийн Алтантуяа; sometimes also Altantuya Shaariibuu; (Note: In this Mongolian name, the given name is Altantuya.
+Shaariibuugiin is a patronymic, not a family name.)
+6 May 1978 – 18 October 2006), a Mongolian national, was a murder victim who was either murdered by PETN and RDX explosives or was somehow killed first and her remains destroyed with explosives on 18 October 2006 in a deserted area in Shah Alam, Malaysia.
 Her murder case is significant in contemporary Malaysian politics due to the alleged involvement of persons close to the former Malaysian prime minister, Najib Razak, who was then the deputy prime minister.

 The Shah Alam High Court originally acquitted Abdul Razak Baginda and meted out the death sentence to two of the accused, Chief Inspector Azilah Hadri and Corporal Sirul Azhar Umar, on 9 April 2009, wrapping up the 159-day trial.
 On 23 August 2013, Sirul and Azilah were acquitted by the Court of Appeal, sparking controversy.
 On 13 January 2015, the Federal Court overturned the acquittal of both individuals, finding them both guilty of murder and sentenced both of them to death.
 However, Sirul fled to Australia and efforts by the Malaysian authorities to extradite him were hampered by existing Australian legislation prohibiting the extradition of individuals to countries with the death penalty.
 Azilah's death sentence was eventually reduced to 40 years in jail and 12 strokes of the cane.

 After the Malaysian 14th general election marking a historic defeat for the ruling Barisan Nasional coalition, Prime Minister Mahathir Mohamad and some relevant parties including Altantuyaa's father have hoped for further investigations to find the motive of murder and bring justice to the case.
 Sirul said he was willing to reveal what really happened in the murder case provided he was given a full pardon to come back to Malaysia.

-On 16 December 2019, convicted killer Azilah Hadri alleged from death row in Kajang Prison that the order to kill Altantuyaa Shaariibuu came from former Prime Minister Najib Razak and the latter's close associate Abdul Razak Baginda.
+On 16 December 2019, convicted killer Azilah Hadri alleged from death row in Kajang Prison that the order to kill Altantuya Shaariibuu came from former Prime Minister Najib Razak and the latter's close associate Abdul Razak Baginda.